redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_deregister-cluster.md

 ## rhoas dedicated deregister-cluster

-Register an OpenShift cluster with Red Hat OpenShift Streams for Apache Kafka
+Deregister an OpenShift cluster with Red Hat OpenShift Streams for Apache Kafka

 ### Synopsis

-You can use your own OpenShift cluster to provision your kafkas which will be managed by Red Hat Streams for Apache Kafka.
-This command will register your cluster with Red Hat Streams for Apache Kafka.
+Removes the ability to provision your own kafkas on a cluster, this command will deregister your cluster with Red Hat Streams for Apache Kafka.

 ```